Change baker options#

 Single signature account

-1. Go to Accounts, select the account that you no longer want to be a baker account then click More options.
+1. Go to Accounts, select the account that you no longer want to be a validator account then click More options.

 4. The cool-down period is displayed.
 Select Continue.